Positive maps and extendibility hierarchies from copositive matrices: Introduction

 \item \underline{Connections to quantum state extendibility}: In the final part of the paper, we connect our results to hierarchies of quantum state extendibility.
-We show in \cref{thm:PPTExtDual,thm:Ext-from-SOS} that the well-known \emph{sum-of-squares} (SOS) hierarchies for copositive matrices ($\K_n^{(r)}$, see \cref{sec:graphs} and also \cite{deklerk2002approximation,schrijver2003comparison}) correspond directly to witnesses for different levels of PPT-bosonic extendibility of symmetric quantum states, such as (mixture of) Dicke states.
+We show in Proposition \ref{prop:Ext-to-SOS}, \cref{thm:PPTExtDual,thm:Ext-from-SOS} that the well-known \emph{sum-of-squares} (SOS) hierarchies for copositive matrices ($\K_n^{(r)}$, see \cref{sec:graphs} and also \cite{deklerk2002approximation,schrijver2003comparison}) correspond directly to witnesses for different levels of PPT-bosonic extendibility of quantum states, such as (mixture of) Dicke states.
+In particular, such connections allow us to construct a surprisingly wide family of entanglement witnesses which do not have SOS properties of any order (\cref{thm:EWnotSOS}), thus providing counterexamples to the question dating back to \cite{DPS04}.
 Furthermore, on the dual side, we completely characterize the PPT bosonic extendibility of Dicke states (with respect to the complete graph $\mathcal{K}_{r+2}$) in terms of the dual set $(\mathsf{K}_n^{(r)})^{\circ}$ (\cref{thm:DickeExt}), which allows us to provide explicit examples of bosonic entangled states that are arbitrarily highly extendible whenever the local dimension $n$ is not less than $5$.
 This answers \boxed{{\rm Q}4}.
-As a byproduct, we also prove in \cref{cor:MultiDickeEnt} the existence of $r$-partite entangled bosonic (Dicke) states of which are PPT with respect to all bipartitions. \end{itemize}
+As a byproduct, we also prove in Corollary \ref{cor:MultiDickeEnt} the existence of $r$-partite entangled bosonic (Dicke) states of which are PPT with respect to all bipartitions. \end{itemize}